California mother gets life sentence for pushing infant son off hospital parking structure - NewsBreak

 On Aug.
 22, 2011, Hermosillo drove her 7-month-old son, Noe, to Children’s Hospital of Orange County in the city of Orange and parked her car on the fourth floor of its parking structure.

 Hermosillo removed Noe’s helmet and pushed him from the parking structure, the DA’s office said.
-Prosecutors say she had the intention of murdering him.4 dead in Gettysburg Ave. crash identified
+Prosecutors say she had the intention of murdering him.

 The mother then walked inside the hospital, validated her parking and drove away.